Oleksandra2/new/tutorials/abap-dev-adt-create-new-structure-new/abap-dev-adt-create-new-structure-new.md

 ---
-title: Create a New ABAP Dictionary Structure Test Green new
+title: Create a New ABAP Dictionary Structure testRepo new
 description: Create an ABAP Dictionary structure for retrieving data from a database
 auto_validation: true
 primary_tag: programming-tool>abap-development